nehultyagi1/Intel-7260-WiFi-Bluetooth-Driver/README.md

 The wireless drivers for the 7260 Family of products are no longer be available for download.

 # Purpose of this Repository
-As Intel discontinued driver downloads for the 7260 Family on their official website, this repository serves as a safe haven for all available drivers, assisting users who recently upgraded their systems (primarily in 2024 or later) with this capable wireless adapter.
+As Intel discontinued driver downloads for the 7260 Family on their official website, this repository serves as a safe haven for all available drivers, helping users who recently upgraded their systems (primarily in 2024 or later) with this capable wireless adapter.

 **Note:** All the drivers are pulled from the Intel official website with the help of [WayBack Machine](https://archive.org/web/).